David Wilson, Baron Wilson of Tillyorn: Hong Kong governorship

-As governor, Wilson had to deal with the fallout in Hong Kong from Black Monday, in which the colony's stock exchange had been among the most hit by the financial crash along with the 1989 Tiananmen Square protests in Beijing.
-He also encountered the Vietnamese refugee problem, which steadily grew worse and led to the 1988 policy of repatriating those found not to qualify for refugee status (see bắt đầu từ nay).
-In October 1989, Wilson proposed, in the Governor's Annual Policy Address, the building of an airport on Lantau Island, known as the Rose Garden Project (玫瑰園計劃, see Hong Kong International Airport).
+As governor, Wilson had to deal with the fallout in Hong Kong from Black Monday in October 1987, from which the colony's stock exchange had been among the most hit by the financial crash.
+He also dealt with the fallout from the 1989 Tiananmen Square protests in Beijing, and encountered the Vietnamese refugee problem, which steadily grew worse and led to the 1988 policy of repatriating those found not to qualify for refugee status (see bắt đầu từ nay).
+In October 1989, Wilson proposed, in the Governor's Annual Policy Address, the building of an airport on Lantau Island, known as the Rose Garden Project (玫瑰園計劃; see Hong Kong International Airport).
 The proposal was created out of concern that Kai Tak Airport, which had been in use since the beginning of aviation in Hong Kong, was not equipped to handle modern aviation needs.

-In December 1991, Britain announced the removal of Wilson as the governor, who had been widely criticised by Hong Kong's pro-democratic camp, three months after their strong performance in Hong Kong's first direct elections to the Legislative Council.
+In December 1991, Britain announced the removal of Wilson as governor; he had been widely criticised by Hong Kong's pro-democracy camp, three months after their strong performance in Hong Kong's first direct elections to the Legislative Council.
 Wilson left Hong Kong in June 1992 following the completion of his five-year term as governor.
-Before his retirement Wilson embarked on political reforms that paved the way for eighteen legislators of the Legislative Council to be directly elected by the people of Hong Kong.
-Wilson was succeeded by Chris Patten and a former Member of the Parliament who had been recently defeated in the UK general election before being appointed.
+Before his retirement, Wilson embarked on political reforms that paved the way for eighteen legislators of the Legislative Council to be directly elected by the people of Hong Kong.
+Wilson was succeeded by Chris Patten, a former Member of Parliament who had been recently defeated in the UK general election before being appointed.

 Name in Chinese

-When Wilson studied Mandarin Chinese at The University of Hong Kong, he was given the Chinese name Wei Dewei or Ngai Tak-Ngai (魏德巍 (Ngai6 Dak1-ngai4)); "Wei" was short for "Wilson", while "Dewei" is a Chinese transliteration of David.
+When Wilson studied Mandarin Chinese at the University of Hong Kong, he was given the Chinese name Wei Dewei or Ngai Tak-Ngai (魏德巍 (Ngai6 Dak1-ngai4)); "Wei" was short for "Wilson", while "Dewei" is a Chinese transliteration of David.
 However, when he arrived in Hong Kong to take up the position of Governor of Hong Kong, it was noted that the Cantonese pronunciation of his earlier name sounded almost nothing like his actual name.

 Nicholas Kristof of The New York Times commented that Wilson's previous Chinese name sounded too much like "hypocrisy to the extent of danger" (偽得危).
 Kristof also noted that the surname and the third character can each be divided into components meaning "1,800 female ghosts" (千八女鬼).
 According to Chan Chung-kwong of RTHK, some locals referred to the name as "two ghosts knocking at the door" (雙鬼拍門), which is unlucky and inappropriate for a governor's name.

 When Wilson assumed his position as Governor of Hong Kong, he changed his Chinese name to Wai Yik-Shun (衛奕信 (Wai6 Jik6-seon3)), the Cantonese Chinese pronunciation of which is more similar to his English name.
 The new name also has a more favourable meaning and was composed of 33 strokes, said to be a lucky number.